torchlight-api/torchlight-jigsaw/README.md

 Torchlight is a VS Code-compatible syntax highlighter that requires no JavaScript, supports every language, every VS Code theme, line highlighting, git diffing, and more.

+> 📚 The full docs can be found at [torchlight.dev/docs/clients/jigsaw](https://torchlight.dev/docs/clients/jigsaw).

 ## Installation

 To install, require the package from composer: